racke/sympa-plugin-distribution-notification/README.md

   * User receives notification of pending moderation
   * Message waits for moderation (can take a considerable amount of time)
   * Editor releases post
-  * User receives distribution notifaction including the original post
+  * User receives distribution notification including the original post

 ## Installation ##